Tournaments, Contestant Heterogeneity and Performance: Setting

 \section{Setting}

 We use data from professional darts tournaments to empirically test how contestant ability heterogeneity affects the individual contestants' performance.
 Darts has received a large increase in public and media interest over the past decade and provides a perfect environment to answer our research questions for several reasons.
 First and most importantly, we can observe individual performance in a contest without direct interaction between contestants.
 Second, we have precise information about the contestants' abilities, and due to the single-elimination tournament design, heterogeneity in the ability can be easily determined.
 Third, we can monitor individuals who perform their daily work in high-stakes environments and are familiar with contests.
 Fourth, darts contests take place in a standardized, laboratory-like environment and are played according to clear, non-subjective rules.
-Fifth, there is one dominant strategy for maximum performance: no options to act with higher risk or deploy strategic effort.

 Darts tournaments are primarily played in single-contest knockout tournaments and are held according to the rules of the Darts Regulation Authority.
 Depending on the tournament, 16 to 96 participants compete for the tournament victory in four to seven stages.
 In the first stage of each tournament, participants are randomly assigned to a contest, while the tournament's structure determines future fixtures.
 This draw is made with the restriction that a predetermined number of participants with higher rankings according to a world ranking list (called "order-of-merit") are anchored in the schedule and meet (randomly determined) opponents with lower rankings.
 In addition, some tournaments have preliminary stages where the top-ranked participants receive a bye stage -- in this case, they are assigned to the second stage.
 All contests are staged one after the other.
+The incentives in the tournament are determined by a multi-prize scheme, i.e., the winner gets most of the total prize money and everybody else an amount that is lower the earlier they are eliminated from the tournament.

 In each contest, two contestants meet to determine which contestant advances to the next stage while the other is eliminated from the tournament.
 Contests are played in a best-of-\textit{k} legs format, meaning that to advance to the next stage, a contestant must win $\dfrac{k+1}{2}$ legs.\footnote{Some tournaments use a best-of-\textit{m} sets format, where each set consists of five legs.
 Odd numbers are used for \textit{k} (and \textit{m}).} Whoever collects exactly 501 points before his opponent and scores a "double" (a particular area on the edge of the dartboard that doubles the points from the throw) with the last throw has won a leg -- the trailing opponent cannot catch up.
 Throughout the contest, the two contestants make their moves sequentially, with three darts thrown on each move.
 The maximum score in each move is 180 points, i.e., three darts, each of which scores the maximum of 60 points.